distributev/wordpress-laravel-docker-local-cloud/README.md

 <strong>Step 2</strong> - Use Laradock to install a LEMP stack

 A. Get the standard laradock Adminer and AWS (laradock/aws/ is required to get AWS elasticbeanstalk which adds support to automatically deploy to AWS using command line).
 Instead of laradock/aws/elasticbeanstalk you can also try AWS command line tools if more appropriate.

+For initial AWS deployment use

+* Use the AWS Elastic Beanstalk Command Line Interface (EB CLI) - https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html or
+* AWS command line tools or
+* AWS ECS command line tools - whicever is more appropriate.

 B. Starting from the standard WordPress docker image alter that image and remove the linese which download wordpress wordpress.tar.gz file (ENV WORDPRESS_VERSION 4.9.2 and the curl command afterwards)